valsov/Laziter/README.md

 ```

 ### Partial iteration
 The following example shows a partial iteration with the lazy iterator.
 Once `sampleFunction()` returns, `sampleValuesGenerator()` goroutine will end, skipping the last 2 values that won't be evaluated (3 & 4).
+You may stop the iteration early by calling `iter.Done()`, here it is called in a defer statement.

 ```go
 func sampleFunction() {